-Whether you’re a local bagel shop or a national Domino’s pizza chain, the key to driving more customers to your doorstep is adapting a local SEO strategy that gets your business ranked on the coveted Search Engine Results Page.
+Whether you’re a local bagel shop or a national Domino’s pizza chain, the key to driving more customers to your doorstep is adopting a local SEO strategy that gets your business ranked on the coveted Search Engine Results Page.

 Ever since Google rolled out the Hummingbird Update, local results have evolved - they are more relevant, personalized and geo-targeted.
 Yes, Google has become a lot smarter!